LaikaN57/cmpe195_lazitech/doc_README.txt

 14. Open LazTech cover and remove completed prototype

-How to Execute on LazTech
+How to Calibrate LazTech Mirrors and Optical Lens Head
 -----------------------------------------------------------------------------------------------------------------------------------------
-This section will cover how LazTech will execute on material
+This section will cover how calibrate LazTech mirrrors and optical lens head.
+There are two mirrors and one optical lens head that requires calibration before executing for the laser beam to precisely hit the target.

+1. Make sure the laser is disabled
+2. Open LazTech cover
+3. Place sticky note on Mirror 2 to test Mirror 2
+4. Fire laser for 1 sec
+5. Make needed adjustments to hit target
+6. Repeat Steps 1-5 for Mirror 2 and optical lens head

 ## 3 How to Set-up LazTech hardware
 ## 4 How to Calibrate LazTech Mirrors and Optical Lens Head
 ## 5 Design Rules